AdroitAnandAI/Scalable-ML-with-Spark/README.md

 ## Spark: Cluster Setup on Cloud

 You can set up a cluster using AWS EMR.
-The steps are detailed in **"Section C. Spark Cluster: AWS Elastic Map Reduce + Docker". **
+The steps are **detailed in "Section C. Spark Cluster: AWS Elastic Map Reduce + Docker".**

-The steps are captured in the below animation as well.<br><br>
+The steps are captured in the below animation as well.<br>

 ![](resources/aws_emr_create_cluster.gif)